Dr. Lorena Barboza. dermatologist

-I am Dr. Lorena Barboza, Dermatologist and I work at the Corium Dermatology clinic and at the Hospital Clínic in Barcelona.
+I am Dr. Lorena Barboza, Dermatologist and I work at the Corium Dermatology clinic and at the Hospital Clínic of Barcelona.

 Beneficial and harmful effects of the sun on our skin

-The sun has beneficial effects for people.
-It is essential for the correct absorption of Vitamin D and to fix calcium in our bones, likewise it improves the mood due to the production of endorphins; However, to obtain these benefits, we only need to expose ourselves 2-3 days a week, between 5-30 min, depending on the phototype (color) of the skin, and around 20% of our body surface (arms and/or legs per example)o)
+The sun has beneficial effects on people.
+It is essential for the correct absorption of Vitamin D and to fix calcium in our bones, and it also improves mood due to the production of endorphins; However, to obtain these benefits we only need to expose ourselves 2-3 days a week, between 5-30 minutes, depending on the phototype (color) of the skin, and around 20% of our body surface (arms and/or legs per person). example)o)

-But in large doses, the effects of Ultraviolet (UV) rays from the sun are harmful to the skin in both the short and medium term.
-One of the most visible effects is the premature aging of the skin and the appearance of wrinkles, also called photoaging.
-When solar radiation passes through our skin, free radicals are generated that alter essential elements of our skin such as collagen and elastin fibers, causing skin thinning, loss of volume and elasticity.
+But in large doses, the effects of Ultraviolet (UV) rays from the sun are harmful to the skin both in the short and medium term.
+One of the most visible effects is premature skin aging and the appearance of wrinkles, also called photoaging.
+When solar radiation passes through our skin, free radicals are generated that alter essential elements of our skin such as collagen and elastin fibers, causing thinning of the skin, loss of volume and elasticity.

-an iShocking real case of photoaging on part of the face In this photograph, we can see how a 69-year-old truck driver who for 28 years has received the sun's radiation through the window on the middle of his face, has clearly older skin in this part.
+an ishocking real case of photoaging in a part of the face In this photograph, we can see how a 69-year-old truck driver who for 28 years has received the sun's radiation through the window on half of his face, has clearly more aged skin in this part.

-My tips for you to prepare your skin before, during and after sun exposure
+My tips to prepare your skin before, during and after sun exposure

-- Before sun exposure it is very important that prepair your skin well to solar radiation.
-For this reason, it is necessary that about 30 minutes before exposing yourself, you apply a sunscreen.
-Spread the protector all over the body (eye to toe, neck, lips, ears or neckline) until the product has perfectly penetrated all of your skin.
-Ideally the protector should have 50+ protection against UVA, UVB and HVE (blue light)
+- Before sun exposure it is very important that you prepair your skin well against solar radiation.
+Therefore, it is necessary that you apply a sunscreen about 30 minutes before exposing yourself.
+Spread the protector all over your body (be careful with your feet, the back of your neck, your lips, your ears or your neckline) until the product has perfectly penetrated all of your skin.
+Ideally, the sunscreen should have 50+ protection against UVA, UVB and HVE (blue light).

-- When you are already sunbathing or your skin is exposed, you see repeating at least every 2 hours, the application of photoprotector.
-Remember that the hours from 11:00 a.m. to 4:00 p.m. are the worst since ultraviolet rays are more dangerous for your skin.
-I recommend that you avoid direct sun exposure, and look for shade, although you must remember that even if you are in the shade, you should apply sunscreen.
-It is advisable that you take water or fruit with you to help avoid dehydration, as well as being able to cover yourself with some type of hat or visor is essential.
+- When you are already sunbathing or your skin is exposed, you see repeating the application of the photoprotector at least every 2 hours.
+Remember that the hours from 11:00-16:00 are the worst since ultraviolet rays are most dangerous for your skin.
+I recommend that you avoid direct sun exposure, and seek shade, although you must remember that even if you are in the shade you must apply sunscreen.
+It is advisable that you carry water or fruit with you to help prevent dehydration, as well as being able to cover yourself with some type of hat or visor.
 As for children, I also recommend that their skin be protected with clothing with UPF 50+ (t-shirt, swimsuit, hat

-- Once sun exposure is over and your skin is clean and dry again, I recommend apply a moisturizer to avoid redness or burns.
-This step is also very important for children and the elderly.
+- Once sun exposure is over and your skin is clean and dry again, I recommend Apply a moisturizing cream to avoid redness or burns.
+This step is also very important for children and older people.

 Masderm sunscreen Sunmas SPF50 It is a very good option to protect, care for and hydrate your skin from solar and digital rays.
-Its natural ingredients maximize the effectiveness of its application and it is also quickly absorbed, it has a light and non-greasy texture without leaving the skin with white remains.
+Its natural ingredients maximize the effectiveness of its application and it is also absorbed quickly, has a light and non-greasy texture without leaving the skin with white residue.

 6 negative effects on the skin after sun exposure

 - Sun allergy.
 Sun allergy is a set of skin reactions such as: Redness, swelling, itching and red spots that appear on the chest, shoulders, arms and legs.
-This reaction is known as a polymorphous light eruption.
-If you suffer from this type of reaction when you are exposed to the sun, it is important to adopt good practices such as wearing a hat, sunglasses and clothing that covers the most exposed parts.
+This reaction is known as polymorphic light eruption.
+If you suffer from this type of reaction when exposed to the sun, it is important to adopt good practices such as wearing a hat, sunglasses and clothing that covers the most exposed parts.

 - Sun burn.
-UV rays can disrupt the chemical bonds in our DNA, triggering an inflammatory process in the deep layers of the skin.
-The blood vessels dilate, the skin reddens, the nerve fibers become sensitized, resulting in sensitivity and pain.
+UV rays can alter the chemical bonds of our DNA which triggers an inflammatory process in the deep layers of the skin.
+The blood vessels dilate, the skin turns red, the nerve fibers become sensitive, causing sensitivity and pain.
 It is considered that a first degree burn on the skin is equivalent to a sunburn.
-It is very important to remember that the skin has memory and accumulates the negative effects of sunburn over time, increasing up to 80% the chance of getting skin cancerel
+It is very important to remember that the skin has memory and accumulates the negative effects of sunburn over time, increasing the risk by up to 80%. possibility of suffering from skin cancerel

 - Acne caused by the sun.
-There is a belief that the sun dries up oily skin and improves acne, but that is only true in the short term.
-A rebound effect will appear after a few days, the sun can cause an increase in the production of keratin and follicular plugging (comedones) in addition to causing an imbalance in your protective bacterial flora of the skin (microbiome and microbiota), increasing harmful bacteria and it can trigger an inflammatory response in your skin, favoring the mechanisms that cause acne.é.
+There is a belief that the sun dries out oily skin and improves acne, but that is only true in the short term.
+A rebound effect will appear after a few days, the sun can cause an increase in keratin production and follicular clogging (comedones) in addition to causing an imbalance in your skin's protective bacterial flora (microbiome and microbiota), increasing harmful bacteria and It can trigger an inflammatory response in your skin, favoring the mechanisms that cause acne.é.

-- photosensitivity.
-Some medications such as doxycline (antibiotic), isotretinoin (medicine for severe acne) and certain anti-inflammatories such as ibuprofen, cause the skin to become very sensitive to the sun with reactions very similar to sunburn.
+- Photosensitivity.
+Some medications, such as doxycycline (an antibiotic), isotretinoin (a medication for severe acne), and certain anti-inflammatories such as ibuprofen, cause the skin to become very sensitive to the sun with reactions very similar to sunburn.

 - Cold sores caused by the sun.
 UV rays reduce the activity of white blood cells, which are those immune cells that protect us from some viruses such as cold sores.
-If you frequently suffer from herpes simplex, it is important that you use lip balms with sunscreens
+If you frequently suffer from herpes simplex, it is important that you use lip balm with sunscreen.

 Risk of skin cancer after prolonged exposure to the sun

-There are several types of sun-related skin cancers, of which the most frequent are:
+There are several types of skin cancers related to the sun, the most common of which are:

 Basal cell carcinoma

 Basal cell carcinoma or "rodent ulcer" is the most common type of skin cancer.
-It usually appears in older people who have been exposed to considerable sun over the years.
-The good news is that basal cell carcinoma has a very high chance of a complete recovery, because it is slow-growing and does not tend to spread to other parts of the body, as is the case with other cancers.
+It usually appears in older people who have had considerable exposure to the sun over the years.
+The good news is that basal cell carcinoma has a very high chance of a complete recovery, because it is slow growing and does not tend to spread to other parts of the body, as is the case with other cancers.
 Treatment is through surgical removal of the lesion or with treatments such as topical chemotherapy, laser, liquid nitrogen.

 Squamous or squamous cell carcinoma

-It is the second most frequent, and is characterized by lesions with keratin / scales, and would be the progression of actinic keratoses.
-As well as the previous one, it is more frequent in photo-exposed areas and on the lips (mouth).
-In most cases, surgical removal is sufficient, but in more severe cases it may be necessary to remove affected lymph nodes or radiotherapy.
+It is the second most common, and is characterized by lesions with keratin/scales, and would be the progression of actinic keratoses.
+Just like the previous one, it is more common in photo-exposed areas and on the lips (mouth).
+In most cases, surgical removal is sufficient, but in more severe cases, removal of affected lymph nodes or radiotherapy may be necessary.

 Melanoma

 Melanoma is the most dangerous type of skin cancer and can develop at any age.
-It is more common in people with lighter skin types and people with many moles, although anyone can get melanoma.
-It is a cancer in the pigment-producing cells of the skin, the melanocytes.
-Sometimes it takes the form of a mole.
+It is more common in people with lighter phototypes and people with many moles, although anyone can suffer from melanoma.
+It is a cancer in the skin's pigment-producing cells, melanocytes.
+Sometimes it takes the shape of a mole.
 To detect it, we suggest you follow the ABCDE rule.
 If you want to know more about the ABCDE rule and melanoma, click here

 - A for asymmetrical;